 History of Art

-Lectures and seminars take place in the Department of History of Art, 10 minutes walk from Christ’s, and – in the first year, especially – on site in colleges, chapels, libraries, museums and conservation studios in and around Cambridge.
-In addition, students’ written work is discussed at weekly supervisions (small groups of 2 to 3 students), and regular term-time meetings are held with the College’s Director of Studies.
+Your lectures and seminars take place in the Department of History of Art (10 mins walk from Christ’s) and – especially in first year – on site in colleges, chapels, libraries, museums and conservation studios around Cambridge.

-Arianna and Ruby are Christ's History of Art students and have written about their experiences of studying here.
-If you would like to read more accounts from Christ's students, please see the student profiles page.
+Arianna and Ruby are History of Art students here at Christ's.
+They have written about their experiences in their student profiles:

 "It’s worth remembering when considering this course that art can, of course, be very broadly defined"